Homesteading Family Logo

 That means you can make a tincture, a salve, a poultice, and/or take them internally, and you’ll get their medicinal benefits.
 Sometimes combining these methods will even help speed up recovery.

-• Yarrow – The best herb in the world for bleeding.
+• Yarrow – Yarrow is the best herb in the world for bleeding.
 It’s also a great respiratory herb.
+(Source)

-• Lavender – Good for calming, helping with insomnia and anxiety, and killing off many bugs.
+• Lavender – Good for calming (Source), helping with insomnia and anxiety (Source), and killing off many bugs.

-• Catnip – Great for tummy aches (I make a glycerite to give my kids) and calming.
+• Catnip – Great for calming (Source) and I use it for tummy aches (I make a glycerite to give my kids).
 Doc Jones says moms who drink catnip tea experience less colic in infants.

-• Valerian – Great for insomnia and pain (using a topical tincture).
+• Valerian – Great for insomnia and may ease pain (using a topical tincture).
 I like to take some when I’m feeling overwhelmed from the day, which calms me down.
-Doc Jones recommends using it for panic attacks.
+Doc Jones recommends using the valerian herb for panic attacks.
+(Source)

 • Calendula – Doc Jones says if he could only have five plants, calendula would be one of them.
 It’s a good antibiotic, it has some antiviral properties, and it’s anti-inflammatory.
 It accelerates healing like comfrey does, maybe not quite as fast.
-Calendula oil is an essential home remedy.
+(Source) Calendula oil is an essential home remedy.
 I like how safe it is because it’s very family-friendly (unless you’re pregnant or nursing).
-And it is easy to grow calendula flowers in your garden.
+And it is easy to grow calendula flowers in your garden and make a homemade burn salve.

-• Elecampane Root – This is an excellent expectorant and works so well for getting phlegm out of the lungs.
-It also makes a great de-wormer because it breaks up mucous in your stomach and allows the worms to pass through.
+• Elecampane Root – Some of elecampane’s many benefits are that it is an excellent expectorant and works so well for getting phlegm out of the lungs.
+(Source) It makes a great de-wormer (Source) because it breaks up mucous in your stomach and allows the worms to pass through.
 It’s also a great prebiotic and very good for gut health.
 It’s one of the best insoluble fibers around.

-• Monarda (Bergamot) – This is particularly good for fungal issues like yeast infections or athlete’s foot and works well with respiratory issues.
-We like to make a bag balm for the cows with a combination of monarda, cleavers and calendula.
+• Monarda (Bergamot) – Also known as Bee Balm, this easy-care perennial is particularly good for fungal issues like yeast infections or athlete’s foot and works well with respiratory issues.
+(Source) We like to make a bag balm for the cows with a combination of monarda, cleavers and calendula.

 • Hollyhocks (or Marshmallow) – Here at Riverbend, we use hollyhocks for anything we would marshmallow.
 Hollyhocks are great for reversing the early stages of gangrene.
 It’s also great to use for spider and snake bites.